pre-eth/adam/README.md

 ## INSTALLATION

 ADAM was developed for macOS and Linux systems.
 It may be possible to run on other operating systems but I haven't checked or configured the program for other systems/distros.
-The macOS version makes use of ARM NEON Intrinsics, but the equivalent logic is implemented using AVX/AVX2 as well, which is required.
+The macOS version makes use of ARM NEON Intrinsics, but the equivalent logic is implemented using AVX/AVX2.
+Either way, support for at least one of these sets of intrinsics is required.
 AVX-512F is supported, but off by default; to enable it, you need to set the `AVX512` Makefile variable to `1` (assuming you have the proper CPUID flags).

 By default the executable is installed to `~/.local` but you can change this by tweaking the `INSTALL_DIR` variable in the Makefile.